How can I prepare for my asylum interview?

 6. Find someone to accompany you to the interview

-• If you have someone you know who can come with you to the interview, you might feel safer.13The person must have a valid ID and must not be in the asylum process.
+• If you have someone you know who can come with you to the interview, you might feel safer.
 If possible, find someone who speaks both German and your native language.
 They can help ensure that everything you say is translated correctly.

 7. Request an interpreter